-• Quarterly financial reports are due to the Division no later than thirty days after the end of each quarter of the program year; and must continue to be submitted each quarter until submission of the final close-out report.
+Quarterly financial reports are due to the Division no later than forty-five (45) days after the end of each quarter of the program year; and must continue to be submitted each quarter until submission of the final close-out report.
 The ending dates for each quarter of this program year are September 30, December 31, March 31 and June 30.

 Reporting Period Report due to FDEM no later than

-July 1 through September 30 October 31
+July 1 through September 30 November 15

-October 1 through December 31 January 31
+October 1 through December 31 February 15

-January 1 through March 31 April 30
+January 1 through March 31 May 15

-April 1 through June 30 July 31
+April 1 through June 30 August 15

 - The Recipient must provide the Division with supporting documentation for the quarterly financial reports.
-To eliminate large files and mailings, the Division shall accept back up documentation on a CD if desired by the county. - The Quarterly Tasks form is due with your quarterly financial report each quarter.
-This form identifies all Emergency Management personnel's required training completed (or working towards completion) during the agreement period. - In order to ensure compliance with Rule 27P-19.011, the Local Budget Match Requirement Form shall be completed and sent when the Local County Budget is approved or by the end of the first quarter.
-The County shall provide a copy of the current Emergency Management Local Budget (General Revenue) with the form.
-If the County's current budget is lower than the previous year, or the average of the last three years, the county is required to request a Waiver no later than 45 days after the county budget is approved. - In a format provided by the Division, Form 4 Staffing Detail must be submitted by October 31, 2018.
-Also, each funded county emergency management position description must be submitted to the Division no later than October 31, 2018. - The final close-out report is due sixty (60) days after termination of this Agreement.
-Any requests received after August 30, 2019, at the discretion of the Division, may not be reimbursed from this Agreement.
+To eliminate large files and mailings, the Division shall accept back up documentation on a CD if desired by the county. - The Quarterly Tasks form 1B is due with your quarterly financial report each quarter.
+This form identifies all Emergency Management personnel's required training completed (or working towards completion) as well as quarterly deliverables during the agreement period. - In order to ensure compliance with Rule 27P-19.011, the Local Budget Match Requirement Form shall be completed and sent when the Local County Budget is approved or by November 15, 2019.
+The County shall provide a copy of the current Emergency Management Local Budget (General Revenue) including approved budget date with the form.
+If the County's current budget is lower than the previous year, or the average of the last three years, the county is required to request a Waiver no later than forty-five (45) days after the county budget is approved. - In a format provided by the Division, Form 4 Staffing Detail and position descriptions of each funded county emergency management staff shall be submitted no later than November 15, 2019 or along with 1st quarter reimbursement submission, whichever occurs first. - The final close-out report is due sixty (60) days after termination of this Agreement by August 30, 2020, or 60 days after completion of activities contained in this agreement, whichever occurs first.